Skip to content

 Shared State

 In Rimitive, the service is the context.
-Components receive a service object containing the primitives they need.
+Components receive a service object containing the modules they need.
 You can extend that service with additional state at any point in the tree.

 // Define your app-level shared state